bmkramer/101innovations-survey-data/CONTRIBUTING.md

 ## What will we be doing?
 We will look at how Open Science practices can be combined into a full Open Science workflow.
 We also want to come up with concrete ideas to improve the use and interoperability of Open Science tools.

-This documents is a set of guidelines for contributing to this Mozfest2016 session on GitHub.
+This documents is a set of guidelines for contributing to this Mozfest2016 session.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)